PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 19:29:30
+Last updated: 2024-04-02 19:30:04
-Random Quote: If there is such a thing as a good marriage, it is because it resembles friendship rather than love. - Michel de Montaigne
+Random Quote: It is a characteristic of wisdom not to do desperate things. - Henry David Thoreau